The Importance of Early Years Education: Nurturing Little Humans thumbnail

 • Higher earning potential for individuals

-• Reduced rates of incarceration, and less reliance on social service
+• Lower rates of incarceration and reliance on social services

 These broad-based impacts highlight the importance of early childhood education for individual and social success.

-While the benefits of early childhood education are clear, several challenges and considerations must be addressed:
+Although the benefits of early education are obvious, there are several challenges that must be addressed.

 Equity and Inclusion

-• Support for children with diverse needs and abilities
+• Supporting children with a wide range of needs and abilities

 Technology and Screen Time